NVIDIA/nvbmc-docs/security/spdm-solution.md

 SPDM’s vision is to resolve the long-lasting problem of compatible secure communication solution between two endpoints of embedded systems

-Usecase:
+Use-case:
 - The authentication initiator can request from the component/subsystems a set of measurements of its firmware.
 - These measurements can be compared to a database of validated measurements to assess whether or not the correct firmware is installed.
 - If a measurement is determined to be incorrect, this indicates that an update is required, that malware has been introduced.
-- If the authentication intiator sitting outside the BMC, Can get this measurements through Redfish protocol(out of band management).
+- If the authentication initiator sitting outside the BMC, can get this measurements through Redfish protocol (out of band management).

 ## Background and References